PneumaSolutions/rim-manual-old/src/faq.md

 <!-- end -->
 ## Remote Accessibility Module
 ### Is there anything the target machine needs to configure for first-time use of the Remote Accessibility Module?
 Not at all!
-There are no dialogue boxes or anything of the sort.
-In fact, the self-contained copy of NVDA that the target machine will run does not speak, so the target will not even have to concern themselves with it.
+There are no dialogue boxes, permission request screens or anything of the sort.
 ### Does the Remote Accessibility Module work on secure screens such as User Account Control?
 Yes!
 Since the RIM host runs with elevated privileges, this allows us to leverage the Remote Accessibility Module for secure screens.
 Gone are the days of getting trapped in a user account control dialogue in the middle of a program installation!
 ### What is the minimum version of NVDA required for the client support addon?